-RESULTS OF DISTANCE TO FAULT ESTIMATION

 Type of fault Fault resistance, Ω Obtained result, m Error, m

 3-phase 0.1 8145 +7

-- 2.0 8135 -3
+2.0 8135 -3

 A-G 0.1 8131 -7

 2.0 8081 -57

-V. CONCLUSIONS
+VI.
+CONCLUSIONS

-The presented fault location algorithm for distribution networks is based on voltage and current phasor estimation.
+The presented fault location algorithm for MV Distribution Networks (DN) is based on impedance measurement principle and uses three-phase voltage and current phasor estimation as well as the network parameters.
 The algorithm was investigated and proved on the basis of voltage and current data obtained from versatile EMTP/ATP simulations.

 The developed algorithm utilizes the current measurements delivered from the faulty feeder or from the substation.
 In the latter case the estimation error depends on accuracy of prefault condition determination in the MV substation.
 The distance to fault estimation error depends on the accuracy of measurements as well as cable parameters.
-Successful tests on fault data from EMTP/ATP detailed model suggest that the method can be viable.
+Extensive tests by utilizing fault data from EMTP/ATP detailed model confirmed the accuracy and validity of the method presented in the paper.